oracle/rwloadsim/docs/SQL.md

 your sql statement.
 The syntax combines the declaration - although with the keyword ```execute``` in stead of a name - with the execution as shown in the following examples.
-Note that implicit bind and define is automatically enabled for immediate SQL.
+Note that implicit bind and define is automatically enabled for immediate SQL, so the $implicit directive is not required.

-Effectively, immediated SQL has most of the simplicity of embedded SQL without having the constriants such as lack of output bind.
+Effectively, immediated SQL has most of the simplicity of embedded SQL without having the constraints such as lack of output bind.

 Immediately execute an insert with a returning clause
 ```